openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

     ![select](images/e2e/form/select.png)

-  - Take the network QoS policy to create the bandwidth limit rule and set the direction to "inbound" `test/e2e/integration/pages/network/qos-policy.spec.js` as an example
+  - Take the network QoS policy to create the bandwidth limit rule and set the direction to "inbound" as an example: `test/e2e/integration/pages/network/qos-policy.spec.js`

     ```javascript
     it('successfully create bandwidth ingress limit rule', () => {